onensensy/scrud/README.md

 composer require sensy/scrud
 ```

-After installing, add the service provider in your providers array in your `config.php` file.
+After installing, add the service provider in your providers array in your `app.php` file.

 ```php
 Sensy\Scrud\Providers\ScrudServiceProvider::class,